Wrangler jeans gear up for motorcycle riders in India

 India, with its burgeoning middle class, is a fast-growing market for international brands that want to capitalize on opportunities in Asia's third largest economy.

-Coffee chain Starbucks Corp (SBUX.O) also customized its menu for its first Indian store to include more local flavors.
+Coffee chain Starbucks Corp also customized its menu for its first Indian store to include more local flavours.

 "In India, they understand the western heritage that is appropriate for the brand because the Indian consumer is open to the film industry," VF Corp Chief Executive Eric Wiseman said in an interview, adding that many Indians are familiar with Westerns, unlike consumers in China.